Hdoc1509/dev-challenges/vanilla/multi-step-form/README.md

   - Should be at least 5 characters.
   - Should be at most 15 characters.
   - Should only contain letters.
+- Restart event.

 ### What I learned

 - Create a stepper slider with CSS and JavaScript.
   - Movement transition between steps.
+- Create an alert with CSS and JavaScript.
+  - Movement transition
+  - Time bar

 ## How To Use